Collagen offers support to everything from our skin, muscles and bones to our fingernails and hair.

 And while gelatin is made up of long chains of amino acids, collagen that has been hydrolyzed is formed from short chains known as peptides.
 This makes them much more bioavailable, as the shorter chains can be taken up by the bloodstream through the intestinal wall.

 How many calories are there in collagen powder?

-One serving (a tablespoon, or 5g) of Skinful contains just 19 calories.
+One serving (5g) of Skinful contains just 19 calories.
 And because it’s pure protein, it makes the perfect keto collagen powder for those on a low carbohydrate diet.
 It can also be a good substitute for bone broth for those who are following a paleo diet.